Which amplifier class is the best?

 Highest fidelity amplifier Class

 Because each output stage transistor is always on, there's no turn-on, turn-off, warming, or cooling cycles affecting the signal flow.
 In fact, the transistors perform in their most linear fashion, distortion-free, under this condition.
 And because there're no switching going on, there's no induced high-frequency interference either.
 Pure Class A amplifiers are rare, expensive, and never used in car audio.
+You'll sometimes find them in home audio and guitar amps.

 Class B amps — the two transistor solution